 What do I need to do to prepare for my trip to Canada?

-Refer to the Pre-Arrival Information Sheet and the International Student Handbook.
-These documents will provide you with information to help you prepare for your journey to Canada and information on settling upon arrival.
+You will receive information by email as well as the International Student Handbook.
+This information will help you prepare for your journey to Canada and settling upon arrival.
 Additionally, joining the International Student Mentorship Program (ISMP) is a great way to meet other students and adjust to your new life in Canada.

 As an international student am I guaranteed on-campus accommodations?

 Exchange Students - Space is reserved in our 4 on-campus residences for exchange students.
 You can live in any of our residence complexes.
-For more information please visit our residence website at the following link: http://www.nipissingu.ca/departments/residences/Pages/default.aspx
+For more information please visit our residence website.